-These conversations usually occur in parking lots, locker rooms, gyms and wherever else young cops talk.
-They are full of macho, bravado, and much Bravo Sierra.
-To me, it sounded like the opening dialogue (smack talk) of professional wrestling.
-In all of this mix, there is a valuable lesson to be learned.
+I recently found myself listening to a few young lads having an "if that happens to me, I would..." tête-à-tête.
+These conversations occur in the parking lots, locker rooms, gyms, and wherever else young cops talk.
+They are full of machismo, bravado, and much "bravo sierra."
+To me, it sounded like smack talk from professional wrestling.
+But in all of the mix there is a valuable lesson to be learned.

-Contain the situation from getting worse or going mobile.
-And contain your emotions and fears.
+Contain the situation from getting worse, going mobile and contain your emotions and fears.

-Control the scene from getting larger.
-Control your fears and stay focused.
-Take control of the radio and find cover.
-Ask for assistance and give responding units a size-up.
+Control the scene from getting larger, control your fears, and stay focused.
+Take control of the radio to get cover, assistance, and give responding units a size-up.
 You control the response and probably the demeanor of the situation for the most part.

-Communicate to all involved and use your calming techniques.
-I call it tactical talking.
-Keep communication lines open; you may have to negotiate rather than engage.
-What's very important here is that you communicate with yourself.
-Positive self-talk is important to keep your heartbeat and breathing under control, your emotions in check and energy focused.
-I keep hearing about surviving; it's all about winning to me.
+Communicate to all involved, use your calming techniques, I call it tactical talking.
+Keep communication lines open, you may have to negotiate rather than engage.
+What is very important here is to communicate to yourself.
+Positive self-talk is important to keep your heartbeat and breathing under control, your emotions in check, and your energy focused.
+I keep hearing about surviving; it is all about winning to me.

-What if you have to disengage, call for back-up and engage again?
-It may be far healthier and less trips to the trauma center.
-Cops respect smart cops who know how to win without drama or unnecessary risks.
+So what if you have to disengage, call for some backups, and engage again?
+It may be far healthier and require fewer trips to the trauma center.
+Cops respect smart cops who know how to win without the drama and unnecessary risks.